 Maina Memorial, 1898

-Restoration scheduled to begin by July, 2017 on this beautiful Realist work by Lorenzo Orengo.
+Restoration has begun in September, 2017 on this beautiful Realist work by Lorenzo Orengo.

 Francesco Maina memorialHighly detailed relief sculpture of Teresa Maina, the widow of Francesco Maina, sculpted by Lorenzo Orengo in 1891